chemistzombie/chemistzombie.github.io/_posts/2025-04-24-genshin-impact-signora-launch-speculations.md

 > Ningguang: It makes me wonder whether these events might somehow be connected on a deeper level.
 >
 > Beidou: If they are, then this'll be bigger than just Liyue and Natlan.
 I'll send word to my business partners, and keep an eye out for any similar incidents in the other nations.
+### Previous regions have always had two Harbingers involved in the region's Archon Quests
+Related to the point above, Natlan is different in that we've yet to see the other Harbinger who's involved in the region; one is involved in taking the gnosis, the other isn't, You see, each region aside from Mondstadt had consistently featured two different Harbingers.

+* Mondstadt: Signora (because we hadn't been introduced to another Harbinger yet)
+* Liyue: Childe, Signora
+* Inazuma: Scaramouche, Signora
+* Sumeru: Dottore, Scaramouche
+* Fontaine: Arlecchino, Childe
+* Natlan: Capitano, ???

+You could argue that Childe appearing in Skirk's story quest is our second Harbinger in Natlan, but that's not the case, as her SQ will take place in Liyue instead, not to mention that it's an SQ, not AQ.
+Act 6 of the AQ doesn't appear to feature him according to leaks, so the only logical conclusion is that this second Harbinger will show up in the Mare Jivari interlude instead, and they've very likely to be the one who takes the gnosis.
+Capitano, like we've mentioned previously, doesn't fit the bill because he respected the outcome of the duel and won't make any further attempts at stealing the gnosis, of which Mavuika remarked that another Harbinger will be sent to take it anyway.

+Dottore's appearance in Nod-Krai, as confirmed by the teaser in 5.7 stream, very likely eliminates the possibility of him showing up in Natlan.
+Arlecchino would have little reason to visit Natlan, so she is out of the question.
+The only two candidates would be Childe or Signora, but logically the former would have to take a while to go from Liyue to Natlan, if we assume that the SQ timeline aligns with the AQs.
+Having Signora would pretty much eliminate that problem as it would fit her lore hints very well while also being able to reach mainland Natlan in no time.

 ### Nod-Krai could pave the way to bring back Signora's relevance in the story
 One argument that's frequently thrown around against Signora's resurrection is that she's no longer relevant to the story, having been dead for more than 3 years already.
 This is understandable, but I believe resurrecting her in Natlan would give Hoyo plenty of time to reintroduce her in the story so it wouldn't feel out of place, especially given how a recent Nod-Krai teaser strongly suggests the presence of other Harbingers such as Dottore and Sandrone.